jamieformation/Bedrock/README.md

 > Starter theme for new WordPress projects.

-* Includes built in plugins
+* Built in plugins
-* Uses the Twig templating engine through use of the Timber plugin
+* SCSS compiler and AutoPrefixer
-* Includes SCSS compiler and AutoPrefixer
+* Image optimisation

 ## Prerequisites